jundalisay/superb/content/en/research/ibn-khaldun/muqaddimah/chapter-6/part-43.md

 The same fact also applies to the intellectual sciences, which are matters of the mind.
 Linguistic expression is merely the interpreter of ideas that are in the mind.

 One (person) conveys them to another in oral discussion, instruction, and constant scientific research.
-His purpose is to obtain the (various) habits of (all these things 1255a ) through constant application.
+His purpose is to obtain the (various) habits of (all these things <!-- 1255a -->) through constant application.
 Words and expressions are media and veils between the ideas.

 They constitute the bonds between them and give them their final imprint.
 The student of ideas must extract them from the words that express them.

-For this he needs a knowledge of their linguistic meaning and a good (linguistic) habit.
+For this, he needs a knowledge of their linguistic meaning and a good (linguistic) habit.
 Otherwise, it is difficult for him to get (the ideas), apart from the (usual) difficulties inherent in mental investigation of them.

 When he has a firmly rooted habit as far as semantics is concerned, so that the (correct) ideas present themselves to his mind when he (hears) certain words used, spontaneously and naturally, the veil between the ideas and the understanding is either totally removed, or becomes less heavy, and the only task that remains is to investigate the problems inherent in the ideas.

 All this applies to instruction by personal contact in the form of oral address and explanation.
-But when the student has to rely upon the study of books and written material and must understand scientific problems from the forms of written letters in books, 1226 he is confronted with another veil, (namely, the veil) that separates handwriting and the form of letters (found) in writing from the spoken words (found) in the imagination.
+But when the student has to rely upon the study of books and written material and must understand scientific problems from the forms of written letters in books, <!-- 1226 --> he is confronted with another veil, (namely, the veil) that separates handwriting and the form of letters (found) in writing from the spoken words (found) in the imagination.

 The written letters have their own way of indicating the spoken words.
 As long as that way is not known, it is impossible to know what they express.
 If it is known imperfectly, (the meaning) expressed (by the letters) is known imperfectly.
 Thus, the student is confronted with another veil standing between him and his objective of attaining scientific habits, one that is more difficult to cope with than the first one.